 The most appropriate correction for myopia depends on your eyes and your lifestyle.
 Discuss your lifestyle with your ophthalmologist.
 Together, you can decide which correction may be most effective for you.

-Low-Dose Atropine: Low-dose atropine (0.01%) has emerged as an effective approach to slow the progression of myopia in children and adolescents.
+Low-dose atropine (0.01%) has emerged as an effective approach to slow the progression of short-sightedness in children and adolescents.
 It is used once daily at night and the results appear promising